-Follow these tips, and you should be on your way to feeling cooler—temperature and temper-wise.
+Follow these tips, and you should be on your way to feeling cooler—temperature- and temper-wise.

 Do hotter temperatures equal hotter tempers?

 All signs point to yes.
 There’s evidence that football players rack up more aggressive penalties during games played in the heat.
-And the the connection between hot weather and violence appears to extend way beyond sports.
-In compiling a comprehensive review titled “Quantifying the Influence of Climate on Human Conflict” in 2013, researchers examined more than 60 studies and data sets on the topic, culled from a range of disciplines including psychology, criminology, archeology.
-What they found: violence and conflict appears to rise by more than 14 percent in warmer climates.
+And the connection between hot weather and violence appears to extend way beyond sports.
+In compiling a comprehensive review titled, “Quantifying the Influence of Climate on Human Conflict” in 2013, researchers examined more than 60 studies and data sets on the topic, culled from a range of disciplines including psychology, criminology, archeology.
+What they found: violence and conflict appear to rise by more than 14 percent in warmer climates.

 What the report didn’t cover was why—scientists have observed the phenomenon of aggression during heat, but aren’t sure why it happens.
 Ayurvedic Indian healers have one theory: our energies are out of whack.

 The Ayurvedic system of natural medicine has been practiced for over 5,000 years.
 Compared to Western medicine, which focuses on treating issues individually, Ayurveda is centered around the idea that healing any ailment requires harmony among the mental, spiritual, and physical bodies.
 If you see an Ayurvedic healer to treat migraines, they might recommend a combination of dietary changes, specific meditation mantras, and Ayurvedic herbs.